 - Adding an HTML attribute to the iframe

-- Whitelisting the iframes domain in your Hotjar Site Settings
+- Allowing iframes domain in your Hotjar Site Settings

-It is important to take a look at the section What limitations still exist after whitelisting an iframe? to make sure you'd like to continue whitelisting the iframe inside Recordings.
+It is important to take a look at the section What limitations still exist after allowing an iframe? to make sure you'd like to continue allowing the iframe inside Recordings.

-What limitations still exist after whitelisting an iframe?
+What limitations still exist after allowing an iframe?

-Before whitelisting, you should consider some of the limitations that still exist after whitelisting an iframe.
+Before allowing an iframe, you should consider some of the limitations that still exist even after allowing the iframe.

 We can track:

 ✔️ a static page delivered through an iframe can be displayed inside a Recording.

 ✔️ mouse over behavior is tracked, relative to the parent page.